hexdra/vangogh_oc_fix/README.md

 files for a specific kernel version and store them for each version in source control.

-Right now I have only added suport for `6.1.52-valve16`.
-If you want support for, as of writing, stable release `5.*.*`, then use version `0.0.1`.
+Right now I have only added suport for `6.5.0-valve5-1-neptune-65-g6efe817cc486`.
+If a SteamOS update updates the kernel, I will try to update the modules asap.

+Install `linux-api-headers`, `glibc`, `base-devel`, `linux-neptune-65-headers` and `linux-neptune-65` with pacman.
 To add support for your kernel version, enter the linux-header-extract directory and run `get.sh`.
 Then run `make linux-pkg-prepare` followed by `make extract-headers`.
 You can then use it for yourself or submit a PR so others won't need this process.